The Recognition of Simple-Triangle Graphs and of Linear-Interval Orders is Polynomial: The recognition of linear-interval orders and PI graphs

 \subsection{The recognition algorithm}

-In this section we use the structural properties of the formula $\phi _{1}\wedge \phi _{2}$ that we proved in Section~\ref {structural-properties-formula-subsec}, in order to design an algorithm that decides satisfiability on $\phi _{1}\wedge \phi _{2}$ in time linear to its size (cf.~Theorem~\ref{formula-equivalent-2SAT-thm}).
-This will enable us to combine the results of Sections~\ref{linear-interval-sec} and~\ref {linear-interval-satisfiability-sec} in order to recognize efficiently whether a given graph is a PI graph, or equivalently, due to Theorem~\ref {PI-char-thm}, whether a given partial order $P$ is the intersection of a linear order $P_{1}$ and an interval order $P_{2}$.
+In this section we use Corollary~\ref{phi1-phi2''-gm-formula-cor} to design an algorithm that decides satisfiability on $\phi _{1}\wedge \phi _{2}$ in time linear to its size (cf.~Theorem~\ref {formula-equivalent-gm-formula-thm}).
+This will enable us to combine the results of Sections~\ref{linear-interval-sec} and~\ref {linear-interval-satisfiability-sec} to recognize efficiently whether a given graph is a PI graph, or equivalently, due to Theorem~\ref {PI-char-thm}, whether a given partial order $P$ is the intersection of a linear order $P_{1}$ and an interval order $P_{2}$.